cseg-michigan/cseg-michigan.github.io/betty.md

 Other cool features of the lounge are a wall of whiteboards, couches and tables for meeting with a group, and a TV and Bluetooth speakers.

+Note: Betty is presently on sabbatical to reorganize itself as a sponsored corporation following UM policies.
+Have no fear!
+Betty will be coming back better than ever!

 To learn more about about Betty, go visit the grad lounge -- located on the second floor just off the landing from the straight stairs -- or take a digital tour at [chezbetty.eecs.umich.edu](https://chezbetty.eecs.umich.edu).